 In this day and age, more and more people are suffering from depression and anxiety and taking things like Ativan.
 The modern way of life has made people more susceptible to stress, and this is one of the main reasons why more and more people are struggling to stay positive.
 Ativan is a brand name, and the name of the generic drug is actually lorazepam.
 This drug is officially approved for treating anxiety disorders, but this is not the only thing Ativan is used for.

 Namely, many doctors prescribe it for the following problems: alcohol withdrawal, agitation, restless legs syndrome, insomnia, myoclonus, and so on.
 However, it is very important to note that the anxiety disorder is the main condition for which this drug is usually prescribed.

 There are several main types of anxiety disorders that include obsessive-compulsive disorder, panic disorder, social anxiety disorder, generalized anxiety disorder, post-traumatic stress disorder, and a number of different phobias.
 People with an anxiety disorder often feel overwhelming fear and worry, and this fear is in most cases completely and utterly uncontrollable.

-Ativan is prescribed to people suffering from anxiety disorders very commonly, as this type of problem can never be dealt with without medication.
+Ativan is prescribed to people suffering from bad anxiety disorders.
+This type of problem often must be dealt with medication.
 Furthermore, anxiety disorders take time to treat, and people with this kind of problem should not expect to be problem-free as soon as they start taking Ativan.